 The Cincinnati Reds finally figured out what the San Francisco Giants and Chicago Cubs already knew.
 Dusty Baker is a cartoonish, narcissistic oaf who can’t manage baseball teams or personalities.
 The Reds fired Baker today, which would be hilarious if the Cubs weren’t looking for a manager.
 (HT: Pre) Unfortunately for the Cubs, not only are the Reds another suitor the managerial candidates out there, but also it’s going to be hard for the Reds to hire someone worse than Baker.
 Though I think they could probably pry Bobby Valentine away from Sacred Heart.
 The biggest winner in today’s firing is Johnny Cueto’s arm.

 Hey, Al doesn’t have the market cornered on open letters to the Cubs front office that Theo Epstein will never read.
 Theo, you’ve done a lot of good in Chicago to this point.
 You’ve improved the team.
 You got rid of that alpaca manager.
-You haven’t acknowledged the idiot fan base that pays for season […]
+You haven’t acknowledged the idiot fan […]

 HJE pater noster TJ forwarded me an email he sent to Phil Rogers after Phil posted this piece of garbage over the weekend and wrote, “With the Pirates’ 20-year losing streak finally over, it’s time to turn our national attention to the Royals, who last went to the playoffs in 1985.
 Their 28-year streak without a postseason trip is the longest drought in the history of MLB and longer than any in the NFL, NBA or NHL.”
 Today is Phil’s last day at the Tribune, presumably because of this very article.
 He’s heading to MLB.com, so I guess I’m NOT going to buy MLB.tv next year.
 Presumably, OUR GOOD FRIEND Paul Sullivan will get Phil’s gig, which is nice, because Chicago’s national baseball coverage will no longer be hilariously inept.
 Anyhow, I’ll let TJ speak for himself (and us ALL).

 Welp, here we are at the end of another season.
 We had some laughs.
 We shared some tears.
 We watched ten minutes of baseball.
 The races weren’t even really that compelling this season, which was a bit disappointing.
-Though I still think the addition of yet another wild card team to each league is stupid, […]
+Though I still think the addition of yet another wild card team […]